 Nature-based practice training is the perfect way to start your education.

 You’ll learn a therapeutic nature-based model that meets your clients’ whole health: their mind, body, social and environmental relationships.

-Who is nature-based practice training for health and education for?
+Who is nature-based practice training for?

-Professionals that support children, young people and adults in their care.
+Nature-based practice training is ideally suited to professionals that support children, young people and adults in their care.

-Nature-based practice training for health and education is for professionals who want to overcome barriers and get confidence and skills to adapt services to include natural urban and rural settings where appropriate.
+In particular, practitioners who want to overcome barriers and get confidence and skills to adapt services to include natural urban and rural settings where appropriate.